Alpusa/awecg/README.md

 You can get the installers for Windows and Android in the Installers folder. <br />

-These folder contains two folders, one for English and one for Spanish. <br />

-In each folder you will find the installer for Windows and Android. <br />

 ##

 Industrial University of Santander (UIS) [https://www.uis.edu.co/] <br />